Roger Touhy: Rivalry with Capone

 Capone then laid a second trap.
 He sent Murray "The Camel" Humphreys to Touhy to suggest an alliance.
 Humphreys and his driver/bodyguard, James "Red" Fawcett, met with Touhy and asked him to come to Capone's headquarters in Cicero, Illinois, to meet with underboss Frank Nitti and hammer out a deal.
 Warned by a Capone insider that the Outfit intended to kill him, Touhy told Humphreys that Nitti should come to Schiller Park.
 When Humphreys threatened Touhy, Touhy pointed a shotgun at him.
 Humphreys was visibly intimidated, and Touhy sent him back to Nitti, humiliated.

 Capone's last attempt to intimidate Touhy came on March 4, 1931, when an Outfit member named Summers visited Touhy and once again proposed bringing brothels, gambling, and taxi dance halls to the northwestern suburbs.
 Touhy bribed two of his men to take Summers out drinking.
-They ended up at Capone's Cotton Club in Cicero, where the two men successfully urged Summers to pick a fight with Ralph Capone, who ran the club (and whom Summers did not know).
+They ended up at Capone's Cotton Club in Cicero where the two men successfully urged Summers to pick a fight with Ralph Capone, who ran the club (and whom Summers did not know).
 Two federal law enforcement officers drinking at the club came to Ralph's defense, and were disarmed.
 Touhy's men kept their firearms.
 Capone desperately needed to return the federally-owned firearms to the Treasury agents, and contacted Touhy.
 Touhy feigned ignorance of the two men's identity and suggested that Summers knew who they were, but Capone had already had Summers killed.
 Federal officials raided the Cotton Club on March 12 and again on March 13 looking for the guns, and shut it down.

-Capone also began to apply pressure in other ways.
+Capone began to apply pressure in other ways.
 Chicago Outfit men began to occasionally travel to the western and northwestern suburbs and engage in short gun fights with Touhy's men.

 On April 8, 1931, Anton Cermak was sworn in as mayor of Chicago.
 As chair of the Cook County Board of Commissioners from 1923 to 1931, Cermak had gotten along very well with Touhy.
 Cermak had pledged to "clean up" Chicago and get rid of violent gangs.
 Cermak was allegedly advised that strict enforcement of Prohibition was impossible.
 A better option was to have a "good gang" like Touhy's take over from the Chicago Outfit, which was not only more violent but also promoting gambling, prostitution, and a wide range of other vices.
 Cermak then met Touhy and urged him to take over Capone's territory.
 Touhy, whose gang was relatively small and nonviolent, balked.
 Cermak then suggested that the Chicago Police Department would assist in putting pressure on the Outfit through raids, arrests, prosecutions, and even killings.
 Cermak allegedly offered to allow Touhy to take over bootlegging in Chicago if the war was successful.
 Touhy's men now began engaging in gun battles with Chicago Outfit members within the Chicago city limits.